JR-378/SeAMK-IoTTi-ThingsBoard/README.md

 SOCKET_HOST = "XXX.XX.XXX.XX" # Use your computer's IP (one hosting the Virtual Machine)
 SOCKET_PORT = 30010           # Use this port or choose another one that is free.
 ```
-2. Then change ThingsBoard host name to match the IP where it is hosted.
+2. Then change ThingsBoard host name to match the IP where it is hosted (use Host-only Adapter in Oracle VM VirtualBox).
 Also change the username to match your access token.
 ```Python
 # MQTT - ThingsBoard
 thingsboardHost = "XXX.XXX.XX.XXX"  # Address where your ThingsBoard is hosted (127.0.0.1 => default(i.e. localhost))